 MASPEA (Multidisciplinary Master in Asian Studies; 90 ECTS)

 The MASPEA is an inter-institutional and multidisciplinary two-year programme in Asian Studies.
-The programme includes modules in different fields such as the Humanities, the Social and Economic Sciences, International Relations and Development Studies, as well as a language module (Chinese, Japanese, Korean or Hindi).
-The courses are taught in the Faculty of Humanities, the Faculty of Social and Economic Sciences and at the Graduate Institute of International and Development Studies (IHEID).
+The programme includes modules in different fields such as the Humanities, Social Sciences, Economic and Management Sciences, International Relations and Development Studies, as well as a language module (Chinese, Japanese, Korean or Hindi).
+The courses are taught in the Faculty of Humanities, the School of Social Sciences, the School of Economics and Management, and at the Graduate Institute of International and Development Studies (IHEID).
 The students also have the possibility to complete an internship.
 In addition, they write a research Master dissertation (approx. 80 pages).

 Students interested in undertaking Ph.D. studies should contact one of the professors at the Unit to discuss their project.
 Once a professor has agreed to supervise the project, the candidate can enroll at the Faculty of Humanities.
 Currently, the Unit does not offer a specific Ph.D. programme in Chinese Studies, however seminars may be organized on an ad hoc basis.